Michael Gambon: 1995–2003: Broadway debut and film roles

+During the 2000s, Gambon appeared in several films including Robert Altman's murder mystery ensemble Gosford Park (2001) where he acted alongside Maggie Smith, Helen Mirren, Kristin Scott Thomas, Kelly Macdonald, Emily Watson and Stephen Fry.
+Gambon portrays Sir William McCordle, the imperious master of Gosford Park who has invited distinguished company for a weekend shooting party before a murder throws everything into chaos.
+Empire declared the film, "Altman's best movie in years - an astute exploration of British culture that can stand proudly with his satires of American life.
+Atmospheric, absorbing, amusing and really fun."
+The film earned the BAFTA Award for Outstanding British Film as well as nominations for six Academy Award including Best Picture.
+In 2003, he appeared with Robert Duvall and Kevin Costner, playing the principal villain in the Western film Open Range.
 Gambon was not among the actors to grace Yasmina Reza's 'Art' at Wyndham's.
 But together with Simon Russell Beale and Alan Bates, he gave a droll radio account of the role of Marc.
 And for the RSC he shared Reza's two-hander The Unexpected Man with Eileen Atkins, first at The Pit in the Barbican and then at the Duchess Theatre, a production also intended for New York, but finally delayed by other commitments.

 In 2001, he played what he described as "'a physically repulsive" Davies in Patrick Marber's revival of Pinter's The Caretaker, but he found the rehearsal period an unhappy experience, and felt that he had let down the author.
 A year later, playing opposite Daniel Craig, he portrayed the father of a series of cloned sons in Caryl Churchill's A Number at the Royal Court, remembered for a recumbent moment when he smoked a cigarette, the brightly lit spiral of smoke rising against a black backdrop, an effect which he dreamt up during rehearsals.

-In 2004, Gambon played the lead role (Hamm) in Samuel Beckett's post-apocalyptic play Endgame at the Albery Theatre, London.
-In 2005, he finally achieved a lifelong ambition to play Falstaff, in Nicholas Hytner's National production of Henry IV, Parts 1 and 2, co-starring with Matthew Macfadyen as Prince Hal.
+Gambon starred in a made-for-TV adaptation of Samuel Beckett's Endgame (2001) and Perfect Strangers (2001) which together revealed his talent for comedy.
+Gambon played President Lyndon B. Johnson in the television film Path to War.
+About his performance The Washington Post said: "Gambon is entirely up to the task of making a larger-than-life icon seem painfully – and in the end, helplessly – human.
+It is a performance of fire and brimstone".
+He was nominated for an Emmy Award for Best Actor in a Mini-series or Movie and a Golden Globe Award for Best Actor in a Miniseries or Motion Picture Made for Television.